Share article

 Governance of the Institute is undertaken by the NZIA Council, led by an elected President, which meets four times a year.

 In its decision making, the Council is guided by a set of rules that define objectives and help decide matters of importance.
 The Council’s composition is determined by election, with Institute members in each of the eight branches voting for a regional representative.
-The three schools of architecture and the New Zealand Registered Architects Board are also represented.
+The four schools of architecture and the New Zealand Registered Architects Board are also represented.

 President

-Current Te Kāhui Whaihanga NZIA Board
+Current Te Kāhui Whaihanga New Zealand Institute of Architects Board

 Auckland DirectorMichael Thomson

-Gisborne/Hawke's Bay DirectorChris Ainsworth
+Gisborne & Hawke's Bay DirectorChris Ainsworth

-Waikato/Bay of Plenty DirectorEvan Mayo
+Waikato & Bay of Plenty DirectorEvan Mayo

 Western DirectorFelicity Wallace